KansasCityWomeninTechnology/jewelbots/README.md

   ```
 2. Save the file as **jewelbots_timer**
 3. Click the checkmark button to check the syntax, then upload the program to your Jewelbot.
-4. Unplug your Jewelbot and test your new timer!
+4. Unplug your Jewelbot and test your new timer.
     * Click the magic button ONCE to set the timer for 1 minute.
     * Press the magic button for two full seconds (counting 1 Mississippi, 2 Mississippi) to start the timer.
 You will see all four leds flash blue once for every minute set on the timer.
     * The LEDs will flash red once every 60 seconds.
 When the timer ends, you will feel a buzz and see an LED animation.